OpenLLM-France/Lucie-Training/assets/hugging_face/README_dataset.md

   * <u> Url filtering: </u>
     * <u>Removing duplicate urls</u>: urls were removed if their base domain overlapped with a dataset already in the Lucie Training Dataset (e.g., "theses.fr") in order to increase diversity of content (see [code details](https://github.com/OpenLLM-France/Lucie-Training/blob/7f1f7efa1288f709662a9067bf2c3db856b850f8/webdata_processing/base.py#L154)).
     * <u>Filtering certain toxic content</u>: urls from a list of blacklisted content were removed (see [code details](https://github.com/OpenLLM-France/Lucie-Training/blob/7f1f7efa1288f709662a9067bf2c3db856b850f8/webdata_processing/base.py#L177)).
-    * <u>Filtering by robots.txt files</u>: we collect robots.txt, and remove all documents for which CCBot is disallowed or for which we failed to collect information as of July 2024.
+    * <u>Filtering by robots.txt files</u>: we collect robots.txt and remove all documents for which CCBot is disallowed or for which we failed to collect information as of July 2024 in an effort to select data free from opt-out evidence according to the 4th article of the copyright European directive (2019).
-  * <u>Filtering</u>: Document filtering of documents based on pre-calculated [quality signals](https://github.com/togethercomputer/RedPajama-Data?tab=readme-ov-file#quality-annotations) (see [code details](https://github.com/OpenLLM-France/Lucie-Training/blob/d9cccb7bfac37b8c8285f9c04aa67d907ce475f0/webdata_processing/base.py#L36))
+  * <u>Filtering</u>: A series of filters were applied using [quality signals](https://github.com/togethercomputer/RedPajama-Data?tab=readme-ov-file#quality-annotations)  already available in the dataset.
+This includes (see [code details](https://github.com/OpenLLM-France/Lucie-Training/blob/d9cccb7bfac37b8c8285f9c04aa67d907ce475f0/webdata_processing/base.py#L36)):
-    * CCnet perplexity and language score
+    * CCnet perplexity below 10 or above 1000
     * C4 filtering (including removal of documents that contain toxic words)
-    * Gopher filtering
-    * Gopher repetition removal
+    * Gopher filtering and repetition removal
     * Redpajama document deduplication
-  * <u>PII removal</u>: email addresses and ip addresses were replaced with random addresses (see [code details](https://github.com/OpenLLM-France/Lucie-Training/blob/7f1f7efa1288f709662a9067bf2c3db856b850f8/webdata_processing/base.py#L301)).
+  * <u>Removal of personally identifying information (PII)</u>: email addresses and ip addresses were replaced with random addresses (see [code details](https://github.com/OpenLLM-France/Lucie-Training/blob/7f1f7efa1288f709662a9067bf2c3db856b850f8/webdata_processing/base.py#L301)).
   * <u>MinHash deduplication</u> was performed on each snapshot and language independantly as proposed in FineWeb.
 For minhash configuration [see code details](https://github.com/OpenLLM-France/Lucie-Training/blob/7f1f7efa1288f709662a9067bf2c3db856b850f8/webdata_processing/minhash.py#L63).

   The [Datatrove](https://github.com/huggingface/datatrove) library was used to perform both filtering and deduplication stages.